theochem/horton/doc/user_espfit.rst

 Making nice cube files with Gaussian
 ====================================

-Horton contains an auxiliary tool, ``horton-cubehead.py`` to prepare an input header for a cube file aligned with the molecule of interest.
+HORTON contains an auxiliary tool, ``horton-cubehead.py`` to prepare an input header for a cube file aligned with the molecule of interest.
 This is more efficient than the default settings of cubegen, which makes a significant difference in disk space when working with molecular databases.
 For occasional use,